 Working with the Fish and Wildlife Foundation of Florida, the Service has established a fund to support conservation and recovery for the Florida bonneted bat.
-Any project that has the contribution to this fund.
+Any project that has the potential to affect the Florida bonneted bat and/or its habitat is encouraged to make a voluntary contribution to this fund.
 If you would like additional information about how to make a contribution and how these monies are used to support Florida bonneted bat recovery please contact Ashleigh Blackford, Connie Cassler, or José Rivera at 772-562-3909.

 This revised Key is effective immediately upon receipt by the Corps.
 Should circumstances change or new information become available regarding the Florida bonneted bat and/or implementation of the Key, the determinations herein may be reconsidered and this Key further revised or amended.
-We have established an email address to collect comments on the Key and the survey protocols at: FBBguidelines@fwsgov.
+We have established an email address to collect comments on the Key and the survey protocols at: FBBguidelines@fws.gov.